TheLazyTomcat/TelemetryLibrary/readme.txt

 x64

-  Must be defined for compilation for 64bit target.
+  Must be defined for compilation into 64bit target.
 32bit target inferred when not defined.

 Debug